 Fredonia shall utilize appropriate means to ensure compliance with the applicable schedules and retention periods.
 Records that have reached the end of their retention period shall be destroyed by appropriate means depending on the contents and nature of the records giving due consideration to the confidentiality of the information contained therein.
 Notification that the records are subject to a litigation hold or are otherwise relevant to a legal action or audit shall result in suspension of routine destruction activities until the records are no longer needed as determined by University Counsel.

-Campus departments are required to designate a Records Management Liaison (RML) in their respective departments.
+Campus departments are required to designate a Records Management Liaison (RML) in their respective department(s).
+The department RML must create and maintain a master list of all records to which their department has custodianship.
 RML's will work directly with Amy Beers, Campus Records Management Officer, to assure proper retention and disposition of their records.

 Campus departments are required to submit a Records Disposition Log to Amy Beers, Record Management Officer at Amy.Beers@fredonia.edu OR via interoffice